BreathingIsFun/funny-decryption/README.md

-this is a small script to decode content protected text of a WN translation website
+this is a small python script to decode content protected text of a WN translation website